Silk Jacket Cocktails

 2 oz Silk Jacket Gin

-Fill with your favorite apple juice and stir.
+Fill with your favorite apple cider and stir.
 Tart apple juice or tart cider does best.

 Add a cinnamon stick and either a little cinnamon or nutmeg.
 We prefer the cinnamon but you might like the nutmeg – or a little apple pie spice.